EWA Annual Event in Berlin

 After a coffee break the members took part in a Speed-Networking event in order to make sure that every member present could meet and interact with each other at least once.
 Thanks to this event, members discussed their respective projects together and exchanged contact details in order to hook up again later on.

 Focus on women composers

 Alessia Sonaglioni introduced the talk with a focus on women composers.

-Composers Christine Aufderhaar and Jasmine Reuter shared with the audience the way they craft their music for films and audiovisual content.
+Composers Christine Aufderhaar and Jasmine Reuter shared the way they craft their music for films and audiovisual content with the audience.

-They spoke of the challenges they are facing in the industry being a mere 3% of the working film composers and eventually having their expertise put into question.
+They spoke of the challenges they are facing in the industry being a mere 3% of working film composers and sometimes having their expertise put into question.
 Unequal pay is often a subject that women working in the audiovisual sector have to face.